 In the aftermath was another fiasco: my loss led to the minefield of making a new complaint.

-It of course represents my well-supported views, along with facts and experiences thrown in.
+The account here represents my well-supported views, along with facts and experiences.
 But my evidence, according to the PHSO, ‘doesn’t count’, or it is in any case ‘trumped’ by suspect and inaccurate NHS evidence however deceitful and meagre.
 That is their appreciation of Customer Service to complaints; never gaining insight to tragic loss; never appreciating and learning from mistakes for greater benefit: more years wasted, and potentially more tragic losses through the same mistakes.

 Where should I start?